 Apple Maps keeps getting better and better for all the hikers in the world.
 The latest update gives you access to thousands of detailed trail maps within U.S. national parks and topographic views, but it also lets you create your own walking and hiking routes.

-You can create custom walking and hiking routes from your iPhone, iPad, or Mac running iOS 18, iPadOS 18, or macOS Sequoia 15, all currently in beta until September's stable software releases.
+You can create custom walking and hiking routes from your iPhone, iPad, or Mac running iOS 18, iPadOS 18, or macOS Sequoia 15, all released on Sept.
+16.

 Custom routes work anywhere you want, whether they are hikes in state or local parks, walks around town, or any path you'd like to remember.
 You can give them custom names, add notes, label them one-way, out-and-back, or closed-loop hikes, and more.
 On an iPhone or iPad, you can also download custom routes for offline use when you don't have cellular and Wi-Fi connections.